awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-prerequisites.md

 1. Connect to your client instance and do the following:

-   1. Choose whether to install the Nginx or Apache web server application\.
+   1. Choose whether to install the NGINX or Apache web server application\.
 Then complete one of the following steps:
-      + To install Nginx, run the following command\.
+      + To install NGINX, run the following command\.

         ```
         sudo yum install -y nginx